Beatriz Meireles Sports massage therapist

-My name is Beatriz and I am a fully qualified (Level 3 & 4 ITEC) and insured sports massage therapist.
-I have been a massage therapist for over 19 years.
-And I am now offering sports massage and acupuncture services in Leicester city centre :)
+My name is Beatriz and I am a fully qualified and insured sports massage therapist.
+I have been a massage therapist for over 19 years now and I am now offering sports massage and acupuncture services in Leicester city centre :)

 I specialise in pain free deep tissue massage for the treatment of many orthopaedic conditions such as frozen shoulders, shoulder impingement, restricted movement of the joints, muscle strain and sprains, knee, lower back, elbow, neck pain and many more.

 Massage is a gentle, non-invasive and effective therapy for muscle and soft tissue injuries, using manual therapy and massage we help eliminate muscle pain, we promote faster healing from injuries and return the body to a healthy, balanced position necessary for its proper function.

 Please check my website for more information about the therapies I offer: www.beamassagetherapy.co.uk